mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ### Custom Color

-To edit the custom `color` associated to a project, just change the value in the *Project Color* field:
+To edit the custom `color` associated with a project, just change the value in the *Project Color* field:

 ![color-project-cms](img/color-project-cms.png)